Telecommunications in Ukraine: Fixed telephone network

-Upon gaining independence from the USSR in 1991, Ukraine inherited an analogue PSTN telephone system that was antiquated, inefficient, and in many places in disrepair; meanwhile demand overwhelmed the supply with more than 3.5 million households applications for telephone lines pending.
+Upon gaining independence from the USSR in 1991, Ukraine inherited an analogue PSTN telephone system that was antiquated, inefficient, and in many places in disrepair; meanwhile demand overwhelmed the supply with more than 3.5 million household applications for telephone lines pending.
 Telephone density has since risen and the domestic trunk system is being improved; about one-third of Ukraine's networks are digital, and the majority of regional centres now have digital switching stations.
 Improvements in local networks and local exchanges continue to lag.

 Several independent fixed network providers established themselves in the country's retail market, although Ukrtelecom still dominates it.
+Fixed-line usage has collapsed as mobile and VoIP solutions prevail.

 Mobile phone networks

-Market penetration

-The mobile cellular telephone system's expansion has slowed, largely due to the saturation of the market, which has reached 125 mobile phones per 100 people.
+The mobile cellular telephone system's expansion has slowed, largely due to market saturation and the effects of the Russian invasion, including population displacement, loss of territory and infrastructure damage.
+Total active subscriptions stood at 47.5 million as of mid-2025, equal to about 119% of the estimated population and down from a pre-war peak of about 60.8 million.